 (2) In such proceedings it shall not be necessary for the Minister to show that the Crown or any other person has sustained damage by such illegal diversion or taking of water or unlawful interference with such bed; nor that the Crown is a riparian owner or otherwise entitled to the use or to the protection of the watercourse, wetland or underground water source from which water is illegally diverted or taken, or the water of which is polluted, or the bed of which is unlawfully interfered with; but the Minister shall be entitled to judgment in the Crown’s favour if it be proved that the water has been illegally diverted or taken or polluted, or that the bed has been unlawfully interfered with; and the Minister shall, in the discretion of the court, be entitled to the costs and expenses of the proceedings against the person by whom the court in its discretion shall order such costs and expenses to be paid.

-[Section 26J inserted by No. 119 of 1984 s.
-3; amended by No. 25 of 1985 s.
+[Section 26J inserted: No. 119 of 1984 s.
+3; amended: No. 25 of 1985 s.
 279 and 287; No. 73 of 1995 s.
 117 and 138; No. 49 of 2000 s.
 14(5) and 15; No. 74 of 2003 s.
 103(3); No. 38 of 2007 s.
 73.]

 26K.
 This Part binds Crown and statutory undertakers